Sustainable Development

 • (3) The company follows the TCFD (Task Force on Climate-related Financial Disclosures) framework to analyze climate-related risks and opportunities based on the four core elements: governance, strategy, risk management, and metrics and targets.
 By integrating the crises and opportunities arising from climate change into its business strategy, the company aims to achieve sustainable development.

 Recognizing the significant impact of climate change on human life, the company is committed to fostering environmental awareness among its employees.
 It implements environmental protection measures such as replacing outdated lighting fixtures and actively promoting a non-return policy with suppliers to reduce pollution resulting from discarded goods.
 Additionally, efforts are made to minimize greenhouse gas emissions during the transportation and disposal of waste generated from return processes.
+Please refer to pages 100-103 of the annual report.

 No significant differences.